TechWithOmid/neovim-config/README.md

 ---

 ### FZF
-fore use fzf in your neovim config first you need to uncomment the fzf config file and plugin in configs. first uncomment fzf part in plugin file then uncomment fzf config in explorer part of init.vim

 FZF is awesome tool for use inside neovim and It's much much more faster than ranger and coc-explorer. here is shortcuts and fzf commands.

 * use `leader-f` to open `:Files` where you can search for your files.